fbef0102/L4D2-Plugins/l4d2_release_victim/readme.md

     * cfg\sourcemod\l4d2_release_victim.cfg
         ```php
+        // 0=Plugin off, 1=Plugin on.
+        l4d2_release_victim_enable "1"

+        // If 1, Infected player fly away when release victim
+        l4d2_release_victim_fly "1"

         // Release distance
         l4d2_release_victim_distance "900.0"

         // Release height
         l4d2_release_victim_height "600.0"

-        // Reset ability
+        // If 1, Reset ability
         l4d2_release_victim_ability_reset "1"

-        // Show effect after release
+        // If 1, Show effect after release
         l4d2_release_victim_effect "1"

+        // If 1, Jockey can release victim (0=Can't)
+        l4d2_release_victim_jockey_yes "1"

+        // If 1, Hunter can release victim (0=Can't)
+        l4d2_release_victim_hunter_yes "1"

+        // If 1, Charger can release victim (0=Can't)
+        l4d2_release_victim_charger_yes "1"

+        // If 1, Smoker can release victim (0=Can't)
+        l4d2_release_victim_smoker_yes "1"

-        // After dismounting with the jockey, how long the player can not use attack1 and attack2
+        // After dismounting with the jockey, how long the player can not use attack1/attack2 (0=Off)
-        l4d2_release_victim_jockey_attackdelay "6.0"
+        l4d2_release_victim_jockey_attack_delay "6.0"

-        // After dismounting with the hunter, how long the player can not use attack1 and attack2
+        // After dismounting with the hunter, how long the player can not use attack1/attack2 (0=Off)
-        l4d2_release_victim_hunter_attackdelay "6.0"
+        l4d2_release_victim_hunter_attack_delay "6.0"

-        // After dismounting with the charger, how long the player can not use attack1 and attack2
+        // After dismounting with the charger, how long the player can not use attack1/attack2 (0=Off)
-        l4d2_release_victim_charger_attackdelay "6.0"
+        l4d2_release_victim_charger_attack_delay "6.0"

-        // After dismounting with the smoker, how long the player can not use attack1 and attack2
+        // After dismounting with the smoker, how long the player can not use attack1/attack2 (0=Off)
-        l4d2_release_victim_smoker_attackdelay "10.0"
+        l4d2_release_victim_smoker_attack_delay "10.0"

-        // How long can the infected player releases vitcim after pins the survivor
+        // How long can the infected player releases victim after pinned the survivor
         l4d2_release_victim_release_delay "1.5"

         // Changes how message displays.
 (0: Disable, 1:In chat, 2: In Hint Box, 3: In center text)